Our Family. Meet the Family Dogs Staff.

 Tasha is pictured with 2 of her & Justin’s rescue dogs; Bertie a 4 year old Pit Bull Terrier and Beauregard a 9 year old Pit Bull + Basset Hound Mix.

 If you had told the past me that the future me would be helping run a dog shelter I may not have believed you.
-You see, this all kind of fell into my lap when “Tasha’s boyfriend” was hired on 13 years ago to help clean kennels at the old rescue.
+You see, this all kind of fell into my lap when “Tasha’s finance” was hired on 16 years ago to help clean kennels at a rescue we used to work at.
 A lot has changed since then…

 Its been a winding road and I am thankful to everyone who has shown us support for helping us keep this unlikely dream alive.

-Justin is pictured with 1 of he & Tasha’s rescue dogs; Georgie his 8 year old Pit Bull Terrier + Bulldog Mix.
+Justin is pictured with 1 of he & Tasha’s rescue dogs: Georgie his 8 year old American Bully.

 For my senior year of high school I was required to do a final project– something based around my career interests.
 I decided that I wanted to volunteer my time at a dog shelter.
 Family Dogs New Life happened to be close to home so I went in, asked if they needed any help and it just so happened they did.
 I started helping out that very next Saturday, and volunteered every weekend for over a year.
 It only took a month or so and I had already realized that I found something I was truly passionate about.
 The organization itself was amazing but the people of Family Dogs, and of course all of the dogs that passed through, had touched my heart.
 Even after graduation, I planned on staying and volunteering with this amazing organization, and help this ‘unlikely dream’ continue, any way I could.
 Family Dogs must have seen something in me too, after a year of volunteering they had asked me if I would like stay on as a permanent staff member… And of course I said yes.
 I’ve been here ever since, going on six years.